Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Model and Exclusion Zones

-preferring smaller keys (distance ties go to smaller candidate ID).
-IRV proceeds in rounds: in each round, every voter supports its top remaining candidate; the candidate with minimum plurality is eliminated, and ties among last-place candidates are broken by eliminating the \emph{largest} ID.
-Here, the IDs of voters are equivalent to some ordering of the vertices and are used just for tie-breaking purposes.
+Given \(K\subseteq V\), IRV proceeds in rounds.
+In each round, every voter supports her most preferred remaining candidate.
+The candidate with the smallest plurality score is eliminated.
+If several candidates are tied for last place, the candidate with largest ID is eliminated.
+The final remaining candidate is denoted $\operatorname{IRV}(G,K)$.
+When the graph is a tree \(T\), we write \(\operatorname{IRV}(T,K)\).